javeriahabib09/JARVIS/README.md

 ) file as ``BOT_TOKEN: <<token>>``.

 ### Conversation History folder
 Create a folder named `conversation_history`.
 The conversational logs will be saved in this folder if allowed in the config file.
+These logs will be created when the *JARVIS* is being executed on Telegram.

 ### Python Libraries
 - Execute the following commands to install necessary libraries for *JARVIS*